saifshk29/VeggieBazaar/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.